Merchant On-Boarding Policy

 -

-Constitution/ incorporation/ registration documents, Board Resolution, Shareholding pattern, PAN, GST Registration Certificate, in case of legal entities/ firms (to the extent applicable and required as the case may be).
+Constitution/ incorporation/ registration documents, Board Resolution, Power of Attorney, Shareholding pattern, PAN, GST Registration Certificate, in case of legal entities/ firms (to the extent applicable and required as the case may be).

 -

-Documents related to identification/ address in case of Individuals (relevant associated individuals in case of legal entities like Beneficial Owner, Authorised Signatory, Director).
+Documents related to identification and address in case of Individuals (relevant associated individuals in case of legal entities like Proprietor, Beneficial Owner, Authorised Signatory/ Power of Attorney holder, as applicable based on the merchant type).

 -